Sustainability & international volunteering

 What we do as an organisation

-Our work aims to support the United Nations Sustainable Development Goals (SDGs), which address the economic, social and environmental challenges of our planet.
-We strive to implement sustainability in our daily work:
+Our work aims to support the United Nations Sustainable Development Goals (SDGs), which address the economic, social, and environmental challenges of our planet.
+In our daily work we commit to these goals:

 Organisational work

-IBG is part of the self-declaration of Bergwaldprojekt on climate-friendly behavior!
+IBG adopts the self-declaration of Bergwaldprojekt on climate-friendly behavior!
 What does that mean?
-We want to do something about climate change and commit ourselves to the following three points in our daily work:
+We want to do something about climate change and commit to the following three points in our daily work:

 Trainings & Travel reimbursements